 - Remote control included

 - 3-year (residential) and 1-year (commercial) limited warranty

 - Hefty price tag

-The Toto Neorest is a compact one-piece toilet that comes packed with a lot of highly advanced features that were only found in sci-fi movies a few decades ago.
-It’s made of made of ceramic with SanaGloss nonporous finish which makes the surface of the bowl much less prone to dirt and bacteria compared to an average toilet.
+The Toto Neorest is a compact one-piece toilet that comes packed with a lot of highly advanced features.
+It’s made of ceramic and the bowl is finished with SanaGloss nonporous finish which makes the surface of the bowl much less prone to dirt and bacteria compared to an average toilet.

 Another advanced feature of the 700H is the remote controller.
-It has all the normal and standard features that you would expect to find from a top-end toilet along with allowing you to to adjust the water and seat temperature for the max satisfaction.
+It has all the normal and standard features that you would expect to find from a top-end toilet and it allows you to to adjust the water and seat temperature for the max satisfaction.